emuvi/abacuz-app/README.md

 # AbacuzApp

-AbacuzApp is a React user application interacting with the Abacuz server to show an easy web access for file storage with authentication and authorization.
+AbacuzApp is a Qinpel user application on the Pointel platform that shows an easy interface for file manipulation on the cloud.